infinum/ngx-form-object/docusaurus/docs/guides/validating-forms.md

 }
 ...
 ```
-These validators will be passed to the corresponding `name` and `cars` relationship form controls.
+These validators will be passed to the corresponding `name` and `cars` form controls.

 :::note
 Validator object will be used only for `Attribute` and `HasMany` relationships.
 For validating `BelongsTo` relationships, see [FormGroupOptions](#defining-formobject-validator-with-formgroupoptions).